tagazok/my-workshops/custom-vision/tutorial.md

 In Azure, a Resource Group is a logical structure that holds resources usually related to an application or a project.
 A Resource Group can contain virtual machines, storage accounts, web applications, databases and more.
 </div>

-* Select `West Europe` as Region if you are in Europe.
-Or choose the closed region you are in.
+* Select `West Europe` as Region if you are in Europe or choose the region closest to you.
-* Give a Name to your Project.
+* Give a Name to your project, for instance "simplon-workshop".
 * Select the Free `F0 Plan` for the training and prediction pricing tiers.

 <div class="box tip">
-It is recommended to host your resourcse in a Region close to your users.
+It is recommended to host your resource in a region close to your users.
 </div>

-* Click on `Review + Create` and then on `Create`.
+* Click on `Review + Create` (not on `Next`) and then on `Create`.

 After a few minutes, your Custom Vision resource will be created on Azure.